ImagingDataCommons/highdicom/docs/usage.rst

     # Save the file
     sc_image.save_as('sc_output.dcm')

-To save a 3D image, simply loop over the 2D slices.
+To save a 3D image as a series of output slices, simply loop over the 2D slices and ensure that the individual output instances share a common series instance UID.
 Here is an example for a CT scan that is in a NumPy array called "ct_to_save" where we do not have the original DICOM files on hand.
 We want to overlay a segmentation that is stored in a NumPy array called "seg_out".

 .. code-block:: python